FarrahYasin/api-server/README.md

 deployed link: <https://api-server-uhm6.onrender.com>

 Action: <https://github.com/FarrahYasin/api-server/actions>
+Partner1:
 Who was your partner?
 Mohamad Abdeen

 What was your key takeaway?
-II learned a lot of things like worjing in a team require a lot of patients and good communication skills but its more helpful and more enteraing
+I learned a lot of things like worjing in a team require a lot of patients and good communication skills but its more helpful and more enteraing

 Farah PR: <https://github.com/Armada6199/api-server/pull/3>